 This was not only my first introduction to Sarah Pinborough’s writing, but also a reacquaintance with the mystery genre.
-And it definitely did not disappoint!
+And it definitely did not disappoint.

-Disclaimer – I will try to keep this review as spoiler free as possible but a little might leak through.
+Disclaimer – I will try to keep this review as spoiler-free as possible but a little might leak through.
 Reader be warned 😉

-Not being a regular mystery/thriller reader, I was a little worried going into this book that it was going to be a meh-type book.
-The synopsis is what initially pulled me in (described by The Times of London as “Mean Girls for the Instagram age.”).
+Not being a regular mystery / thriller reader, I was a little worried going into this book that it was going to be a meh-type book.
+The synopsis is what initially pulled me in (described by The Times of London as “Mean Girls for the Instagram age.”)
 With a tagline like that, how could I not be intrigued?

 One thing I noticed (and this is either because of the cultural differences between the US and the UK – or my warped memory of simpler high school days) but the characters seemed more adult than high school.
-Sex and drugs are very frequent activities for the main characters.
+Sex and drugs were very frequent activities for the main characters.
 That was a bit of a problem for me because this is a YA book and I like my YA to be a little less adult.
 It wasn’t enough, however, to pull me out of the story.

 How about the characters?